pranay-gundam/PhD-Economics-Coursework/README.md

 ### Macro_I-NYU

-Class code ECON-GA 1025, taught by Sargent and Ljungqvist in Fall 2023.
+Class code ECON-GA 1025, taught by Tom Sargent and Lars Ljungqvist in Fall 2023.

 ### Macro-Minnesota

+Class codes ECON 8105/8106, taught by Timothy Kehoe and Varadarajan Chari in Fall 2025.
+Will also soon contain content from class codes ECON 8107/8108 in Spring 2026.

 ### Micro-Minnesota

+Class codes ECON 8101/8102, taught by Jan Werner and Christopher Phelan in Fall 2025.
+Will also soon contain content from class codes ECON 8103/8104 in Spring 2026.

 ### Econometrics-Minnesota

+Class codes ECON 8205/8206, taught by Amil Petrin in Fall 2025.